-- a) Throughout the school year all students are given opportunity to sing in our church's worship services.
+- a) Throughout the school year all students will be scheduled to sing in our church's worship services.
 Children who serve in church primarily participate in singing the hymns and liturgy of the day and providing appropriate anthems in support of worship.
-Those students in early childhood and elementary grades will do so periodically throughout the year as part of their regular music class.
-Upper grade students have the opportunity to participate in one of our choir or handbell ensembles, whose primary (but not sole) responsibility is to prepare music for the church.
-These ensembles may be elective or mandatory, at the discretion of the kantor and the principal, and offered in addition to regular music education classes. - b) Students who are members of music groups are given a letter grade based on criteria such as attendance at scheduled events (church services, concerts, etc...) and their participation and behavior in class.
-Regular attendance at scheduled events is necessary for the success of these ensembles.
+Those students in early childhood and elementary grades will do so periodically throughout the year as part of their regular music class. - b) Students who are members of music groups are given a letter grade based on criteria such as attendance at scheduled events (church services, concerts, etc...) and their participation and behavior in class.
+Attendance at scheduled events is required and necessary for the success of these ensembles.
 This policy is defined on each music group's schedule and the information given out at the beginning of the school year.